LiutaurasZ/VCSFinalProject/README.md

    * enter a new last name  in the field `Pavardė`
    * enter a new phone number in the field `Mobilaus telefono numeris`
    * click `Išsaugoti` button;
-   * Check if popup message `Duomenys sėkmingai atnaujinti` appears
+   * Check if popup message `Duomenys sėkmingai atnaujinti` appears.